Creating Recurring Work Orders (RWO's) in Facilitron Works

 Figure B:

 However, if you would like to manually schedule RWOs in order to create several months of RWOs in advance so that you may make minor adjustments to the individual RWOs, check the Pause (pause automated RWO creation) option in the Scheduling section of the inspection profile.
-A paused RWO profile conveys that the profile is manually scheduled.

 For additional assistance, please reach out to Facilitron Support at (800) 272-2962, or email us at support@facilitron.com.